Hobbs, Lake locked in tight race for Arizona governor: polls

 Two new Arizona gubernatorial polls show Republican Kari Lake and Democrat Katie Hobbs in a tight contest with Election Day six weeks away.

-But a Suffolk University-Arizona Republic poll released on Tuesday showed the two candidates swapped, with Hobbs holding a one-point lead with 46 percent support.
+But a Suffolk University-Arizona Republic poll released on Tuesday showed the two candidates swapped, with Hobbs holding a 1-point lead with 46 percent support.

 Both polls showed Hobbs with a positive favorability rating, while Lake’s favorability clocked in underwater.